mlsquared/fling/README.md

 capabilities with a web browser that is reasonably compatible with modern browsers, or provides a sufficiently similar app development environment.

 Even if the user "flinging" has no account or prior affiliation with the receiving media device.

 For flinging from a web page, it works even if the user has not installed any application that is fling-enabled.
-It only requires javascript.
+Fling only requires javascript.

 Further, it doesn't require the user to enter a short code or scan a QR code.
 And it doesn't realy on access to microphones or cameras.

 > Except when it shouldn't

+Bob's neighbor cannot fling porn to Bob's 5 year old daughter watching TV.

+Bob's college frenemy down the hall in their dorm cannot fling porn to Bob's TV even though they are both in the same building using the same wifi network.

-It won't work if the mobile device is not in physical proximity to the media device.
+More specifically, Fling won't work if the mobile device is not in physical proximity to the media device.

-It won't work if the mobile device is in a different room such that there is an intervening wall.
+Fling won't work if the mobile device is in a different room such that there is an intervening wall.

+Unless... the media device's owner has allowed policy exceptions to the above requirements.

 ## How does it work?!?

-From the Joe User's perspective.
+From Joe User's perspective.
 Joe walks into Bob's house.
-Joe asks if he can fling a video to Bob's TV.
 Joe's old iPhone 8 is not on Bob's wifi network and is using only cellular data.
 Joe opens a youtube page in the phone's Safari browser.
 A button appears beneath the video, perhaps alongside the button for casting or airplaying.
 Joe pushes this button and it opens an iframe, frame, or web page showing the video to be flung, a list of detected media devices if more than one is nearby or the name of the device if there is only one, and lastly a "fling" button.
 Joe pushes "fling" and the video starts playing on Bob's TV.

 Joe User didn't have to join Bob's wifi network.
 Joe User didn't have to join any wifi network.
 Joe User didn't have to upgrade his phone.